Optimizers API Reference

 - class nevergrad.optimization.optimizerlib.EDA(parametrization: Union[int, Parameter], budget: Optional[int] = None, num_workers: int = 1)

-Population-size equal to lambda = 4 x dimension.
-Test by comparing the first fifth and the last fifth of the 5lambda evaluations.
+Population-size equal to lambda = 4 x dimension by default.

 - class nevergrad.optimization.optimizerlib.EMNA(*, isotropic: bool = True, naive: bool = True, population_size_adaptation: bool = False, initial_popsize: Optional[int] = None)